AH-Merii/PlayLebanon-Lotto-Data-Extractor/README.md

 --- | --- | --- | --- |--- |--- |--- |---

 The numbers file simply contains an array of all the numbers that have appeard in lottory.

+The lotto_data.csv contains all the data contained in the dataframe in csv format.